adamrmoss/edu-basic/docs/edu-basic-language.md

 ### READ

 **Type:** Command (File I/O)
-**Syntax:** `READ variable FROM fileHandle%`
+**Syntax:** `READ variable FROM fileHandle%` or `READ array[] FROM fileHandle%`
 **Description:** Reads binary data from a file based on the variable's type.
 Integer: reads 4 bytes (32-bit signed integer).
 Real: reads 8 bytes (64-bit floating-point).
 Complex: reads 16 bytes (128-bit complex number).
 String: reads the string's length prefix and data.
+For arrays, reads elements sequentially, filling the array from index 1 onwards.
 Reading advances the file position.
 At end of file, an error occurs (check with `EOF` first).
 **Example:**
 ```
 OPEN "data.bin" FOR READ AS file%